zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 You can format the placeholder box just as you would format any other text (e.g. color, font, size, etc.).
 Because this is just a placeholder, you can't change the words "Level 1", "Level 2", etc. Those are there to help you as you change the formatting.
 However, they won't appear when the student views the slide.
 Instead, the box will display "Click to add text".

-If you want to have specific text on the master, use the text tool (described above) rather than the placeholder tool.
+If you want to type specific text on the master, use the text tool (described above) rather than the placeholder tool.

 ![Screenshot of a placeholder with the first level text styled with a custom font.
 Text next to screenshot reads "Use the text formatting tools on 'first level'"](/assets/images/posts/2019-08-18-sliding-new-activities-into-google-slides/formatting-placeholder.png){: style="width:600px" }